wonderley/wonderley.github.io/about.md

 permalink: /about
 ---

 I’m an experienced full-stack developer in Atlanta, GA.
-I work at SAP, where I’ve helped build mobile platform products for the past 6+ years.
-I’m also interested in backend development, knowledge representation, data science and voice assistant technologies.
+I’m interested in stuff like command line terminals, voice assistants, and project management.
+The purpose of this blog is to explore how software development professionals can grow in their careers and become more valuable to their team, organization and community.